The best espresso tampers are to baristas like what sneakers are to sneaker-heads.

 Weight makes all the difference in my opinion.

-Not only does it help you compress the coffee, but it also assists you in achieving a consist tamp motion.
+Not only does it help you compress the coffee, but it also assists you in achieving a consist tamp motion when pressing down on your espresso tamping mat.

 So you should always opt for a nice heavy tamper - the experience is night and day when compared to your stock plastic one.